mariestolk/mariestolk.github.io/_posts/2023-03-25-SenseOfControl.md

+# Gaining a Sense of Control

+Here's the table of contents:

+1. TOC
+{:toc}

 ### Exercise
 Your challenge is to not use the words 'have to' for a full day.
 Whenever you notice you want to use those words ask yourself the following questions:
 - Who makes it so I _'have to'_ do this?